EwenQuim/ewenquim.github.io/articles/5-get-rid-of-tech-giants.md

 I remember, a few years back, being fascinated how a single Google account allows access to many services...
 Now I realise it isn't as good as it seems, and also not necessary.
 Let's remember that data centralisation can cause tremendous damages[^matHack]..

-### c - Providing a service to humanity... or building an empire? <!-- omit in toc -->
+### c - Providing a service to humanity... or building an empire?

 When Facebook gives free access to Internet in Africa[^fbFreeInternet], do you think it is pure philanthropy?
 Now, some people in Africa say FaceBook _is_ internet.